EndeavourAccuracy/FOSSTube/README.txt

 $ sudo service mysql restart

 Edit FOSSTube.sql to change all instances of "YOURPASS", and optionally also change the name of forum board "FOSSTube".
-Then use FOSSTube.sql to create all MySQL tables.
+Then use FOSSTube.sql to create all MySQL tables:
+$ sudo mysql < FOSSTube.sql

 Enable various Apache and PHP extensions:
 $ sudo a2enmod rewrite